-- Bath tablets are another fun way to spice up bath time!
-It is also the perfect time to talk about color mixing, when your child gets a bit older.
-The best part is the clean up with these.
+- Bath tablets and crayons are another fun way to spice up bath time!
+It is also the perfect time to talk about color mixing when your child gets a bit older.
+The best part is the clean-up with these.
 They go right down the drain with the bath water, leaving no residue.
-Such an easy Valentine gift!
+Such an easy Valentine’s gift!

 Non-Treat Valentine’s Day Gift Ideas for Elementary Aged Girls

 Enjoy this list of unique gift ideas for older kids, elementary-aged girls, including books, “toys”, and bath/bed-related items.